Hijabi Bridal

 For a Muslim bride who does not wear the hijab in daily life, the nikkah ceremony presents a choice.
 Many choose to cover for the ceremony out of respect for the occasion and the location — particularly if the ceremony is held in a mosque.
 Others wear decorative headwear that adds a ceremonial quality to the style of the look: a jeweled hairpiece, a structured headband, or a loosely draped dupatta pinned at the crown.

-The style of headwear also varies significantly by nationality and culture.
+The style of hijab also varies significantly by nationality and culture.
 Arab-American brides often opt for a structured hijab wrap in a fabric that matches the gown.
-South Asian brides typically use the dupatta that comes with their lehenga or sharara set.
+South Asian brides typically use the dupatta that comes with their lahenga or sharara set.
 West African brides may wear an elaborate head wrap or gele that functions both as headwear and as a cultural statement.

 Fashion influences from Muslim bridal media and social media have introduced a new generation of bridal hijab styles — layered chiffon, pearl-embellished wraps, and sculpted silk folds — that are now recognized as a design category in their own right.